Fresh seafood, great steaks and savory blue cheese scalloped potatoes are just some of the reasons why you should dine at Canal Street.

 Back to the second course, almost all the entrées come with a house salad, full of goat cheese, hearts of palm, candied walnuts, tomatoes and cucumber.
 The raspberry walnut vinaigrette complements the hearty salad beautifully.

 Steaks at Canal Street mean serious business.
 All the steaks are charcoal grilled to sear in the flavor and then finished in an 800-degree oven to your desired temperature.
-When the 24-ounce porterhouse landed in front of me, the heavenly aroma and sizzling sound made this cut of beef irresistible.

 If you aren't a beef lover, there are plenty of other options including an Ahi tuna mignon, a sea bass Napoleon with citrus beurre blanc, veal, chicken and lamb.

 Canal street has exquisite dessert offerings.
 Bananas foster flambéed tableside is a true treat, as are the soufflés in vanilla, chocolate or Grand Marnier.